phoenix-games-holding/publishing-platform-team-backend-developer-trial-task/README.md

 ## ToDo

-- What's missing
-    - Command classes (at least 3) + add description of them below.
-Or should we just describe how they should look and work?
 - Tests
     - Add JSON helpers (research for something that will play with AssertJ nicely) and add JSON serialization tests
     - Add Mockito if needed and mention in below